schoolofcities/urban-data-storytelling/urban-data-visualization/data-visualization/data-visualization.md

 2. *Visualization*: How can this data be represented graphically to communicate findings effectively?

 3. *Narrative*: What story does the data tell?
-What’s your argument or takeaway?
+What's your argument or takeaway?
 Who is your target audience?

 This framework helps situate visualization as part of a broader storytelling or decision-making process.
 Whether you are creating a data story with multiple visuals or a single chart for a report, it is important to keep all of these things in mind.
 The purpose behind your visualization determines everything from the chart type you use to the level of detail, annotation, and tone you adopt.